 How do you conduct a value stream map analysis?

-Then, turn the next steps into an actionable product roadmap within your project management software.
-Assign these tasks to the appropriate parties with due dates and an overall project timeline to ensure accountability.
+These improvement steps should be turned into an actionable product roadmap in your project management software, assigning tasks to relevant parties with due dates and an overall timeline to ensure accountability.

 The goal of every company is to develop a culture that enables teams to provide the best possible products, services, and experiences to customers.
 Once you have full visibility into your processes, your entire organization can streamline limited project resource management and operations.